-Listen for themes such as: self-fulfilling prophecy (PFC Park' behavior), first-person bias (the BCT buddy), misreading nonverbals (that PFC Park was trying to catch up with the Berger and Franks and was upset afterwards).]
+Listen for themes such as: self-fulfilling prophecy (PFC Park' behavior), misreading nonverbals (that PFC Park was trying to catch up with Berger and Franks and was upset afterwards).]

 - Could PFC Park been misreading nonverbals from the two unit members PFC Berger and PFC Franks? - 2.
-Provide additional context to the scenario. [?]
+Provide additional context to the scenario.